cloudmaven/documentation/pages/aws/aws_hipaa.md

 #### Initial steps

-- Absolute First Priority Step 0: Designate to AWS that this account involves PHI/HIPAA data
+- Absolute First Priority Step 0: Designate to AWS that this account involves PII/PHI/HIPAA data

-- Keep in mind: Suppose this is a multi-day effort: Shut down instances to save money
+- Keep in mind: This will be a multi-day effort.
+Shut down instances to save money at the end of the day.

-Our objective is (see Figure below) to use a Laptop or other cloud-external data source to feed data into a HIPAA-Compliant Data System (**HCDS**) wherein we operate on that data.
-The data are assumed to be Private Health Information (PHI).
+Our objective is (see Figure below) to use a Laptop or other cloud-external data source to feed data into a HIPAA-Compliant Data System **HCDS** wherein we operate on that data.
+The data are assumed to be Private Health Information (PHI) or Personally Identifiable Information (PII) as described in HIPAA regulations.

 - Write down or obtain a Project Identifier Tag (PIT) to use in naming/tagging everything
+  - This is simply a handy string of characters
   - In our example here PIT = 'hipaa'.
 Short, easy to read = better

 - Identify our source computer as **L**, a Laptop sitting in a coffee shop